 The future is (almost) here

-Despite the enthusiasm after the study published in PNAS (you can find it here) there is still work to be done.
-And not even a little, in my opinion: researchers have to find the best way to keep the concrete moist from the electrolyte solution during use.
+Despite the enthusiasm following the study published in PNAS (you can find it here) there is still work to do.
+And not a little, in my opinion: researchers need to find the best way to keep the concrete moist from the electrolyte solution during use.

 If they succeed, it will be a truly thrilling development.
 Okay, I said it.
-Forgive me, I could not resist: somehow I had to close.
+Forgive me, I couldn't resist: somehow I had to close.